-Notice that the definitions of each of these indicate that a potential has been actualized, at least in a manner that allows the individual to be conscious of its expression.
-Work by Hodge (2001) shows the same difficulty exists with qualitative assessments of spirituality.
-Roehlkepartain, Ebstyne, Wagener, and Benson (2006) provide an excellent review of the current literature, yet considerable work is needed to identify the developmental sequences for children and youth as they actualize their innate potential in this domain.
+Notice that the definitions of each of these indicate that a potential has been actualized at an adult level, at least in a manner that allows the individual to be conscious of its expression.
+For those working with children and youth, the same difficulty exists with qualitative assessments of spirituality Hodge (2001).
+Roehlkepartain, Ebstyne, Wagener, and Benson (2006) provided an excellent review of the current literature, yet considerable work is needed to identify the developmental sequences for children and youth as they actualize their innate potential in this domain.

 Palmer (1998/1999, 2003) has long advocated that spirituality should be part of a classroom teacher's training and practice.
 McGreevy and Copley (1998/1999) offered a number of suggestions for doing so, including a focus on the arts, making the classrooms and school a place of beauty, taking time to ponder profound issues and questions that students want to address, and involving students in service learning projects.
 Kessler (2000) identified what she calls seven gateways to the soul that teachers can use as part of their classroom practice (see Table 2).
 Huitt and Robbins (2003) showed that each of the pathways Kessler identified has been considered important by other researchers.
-Kessler stated that activities addressing these pathways must be dealt with in ways that are meaningful to each student.
+However, Kessler stated that if these activities are to address spiritual development, they must be dealt with in ways that are meaningful to each student.
 If they are dealt with in a perfunctory manner, students will not develop the deep, personal connections required for developing spiritual competence.

-Table 2.
-Pathways Pathway Description Found in Other Theories Yearning for Describes a quality of relationship that is • Erikson (1950) -Need Deep Connection profoundly caring, is resonant with meaning, for Belongingness - and involves feelings of belonging, or of • Gardner (2006) - being truly seen and known; may experience Interpersonal Intelligence deep connection to themselves, to others, to (connection to others) nature, or to a higher power.
-Longing for As a respite from the tyranny of busyness and • Gardner (2006) - Silence and noise, silence may be a realm of reflection, of Intrapersonal Intelligence Solitude calm or fertile chaos, an avenue of stillness and rest for some, prayer or contemplation for others.
+Pathway Description Found in Other Theories Yearning for A relationship that is profoundly caring, is • Erikson (1950) -Need Deep resonant with meaning, and involves for Belongingness Connection feelings of belonging, or of being truly seen • Gardner (2006) - and known; can experience deep Interpersonal connection to themselves, to others, to Intelligence (connection nature, or to a higher power. to others) Longing for As a respite from the tyranny of busyness • Gardner (2006) - Silence and and noise, silence can be a realm of Intrapersonal Solitude reflection, of calm or fertile chaos, an Intelligence avenue of stillness and rest for some, prayer or contemplation for others.
 Search for Exploration of big questions, such as • Gardner (2006) - Meaning & • Why am I here?
 Existential Intelligence Purpose • Does my life have a purpose? • What is life for? • What is my destiny? • Is there a God?
-Hunger for Joy Can be satisfied through experiences of great • Csikszentmihalyi (1998) and Delight simplicity, such as play, celebration, or - Flow in Consciousness gratitude; also describes the exaltation students feel when encountering beauty, power, grace, brilliance, love, or the sheer joy of being alive.
-Creative Drive Is part of all the gateways; students feel the • Sternberg (1985) - awe and mystery of creating, whether Creative Intelligence developing a new idea, a work of art, a scientific discovery, or an entirely new lens on life.
-Urge of The desire to go beyond perceived personal • Maslow (1971) - Transcendence limits; includes not only the mystical realm, Transcendence but experiences of the extraordinary in the arts, athletics, academics, or human relations.
-Need for Deals with rites of passage for the young- • Campbell (1972) Initiation guiding adolescents to become more • Schlegel & Barry (1980) conscious about the irrevocable transition - Initiation from childhood to adulthood.